Skip to Content

 Dyker Heights Holiday Decorations

-The above-mentioned decorated homes in Dyker Heights, Brooklyn, are a great free Christmas activity.
-The only cost you’ll have is the subway ticket ($2.75) to get to South Brooklyn (see above for directions).
+The above-mentioned decorated homes in Dyker Heights, Brooklyn, are a great free Christmas thing to do in New York.
+The only cost you’ll have is the subway ticket ($2.90) to get to South Brooklyn (see above for directions).
 It is a bit of a trek to get there (over an hour on the subway, plus a 15 min walk into the neighborhood), but seeing the Dyker Heights lights is among my favorite Christmas activities in New York City.
 Scroll up to the “Best Christmas Decorations in New York City” section to find out how to get there and where to eat around Dyker Heights.

 Go on a Christmas Tree Crawl